Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 Note that the client cannot authenticate the server if TLS is turned off.
 When TLS is enabled (Sync Gateway’s default) the client *must* authenticate the server.
 If the server cannot provide acceptable credentials then the connection will fail.

-Use `ReplicatorConfiguration` properties `acceptOnlySelfSignedServerCertificate` and `setPinnedServerCertificate()`, to tell the replicator how to verify server-supplied TLS server certificates.
+Use `ReplicatorConfiguration` property `acceptOnlySelfSignedServerCertificate` to tell the replicator how to verify server-supplied TLS server certificates.

-    * If there is a pinned certificate, nothing else matters, the server cert must **exactly** match the pinned certificate.
-    * If there are no pinned certs and `acceptOnlySelfSignedServerCertificate` is `true` then any self-signed certificate is accepted.
+    * If `acceptOnlySelfSignedServerCertificate` is `true` then any self-signed certificate is accepted.
 Certificates that are not self signed are rejected, no matter who signed them.
-    * If there are no pinned certificates and `acceptOnlySelfSignedServerCertificate` is `false` (default), the client validates the server’s certificates against the system CA certificates.
+    * If `acceptOnlySelfSignedServerCertificate` is `false` (default), the client validates the server’s certificates against the system CA certificates.
 The server must supply a chain of certificates whose root is signed by one of the certificates in the system CA bundle.

 #### Example 7.
 Set Server TLS security